bitesize games:

 end

-This opens the _update60() function and shows the different sections that go inside.
+function and shows the different sections of code that will go inside.
 We will go over each section of code below:

 --player controls